Skip to main content

 Colonoscopy Surveillance

-• Avoid smoking and limit excessive alcohol consumption.
+• Avoid excessive alcohol consumption and smoking.

-How serious are colon polyps?
+So how serious are these colon polyps?

 What should I ask my doctor about my colon polyps?

-• What type of colon polyps do I have?
+• What type of `(Colon Polyps)` do I have?